w3c/wai-wcag-em/scope.md

 ## Scope of Applicability {#applicability}

-This methodology is designed to evaluate full, self-enclosed [digital-products](#digital-product), such as websites.
+This methodology is designed to evaluate full, self-enclosed [digital products](#digital-product), such as websites.
 In [Step 1.a](#step1a), evaluators define what is in scope exactly.

 ### Principle of Product Enclosure